-A surveyor doesn't just need access to the property he has been contracted to survey.
-He needs access to bordering properties, as well.
+A surveyor doesn't just need access to the property that they have been contracted to survey.
+The surveyor often needs access to bordering properties, as well.

 Owners of those bordering properties usually have nothing to do with the property being surveyed and have no motive to allow access to their own property.

-Often the owner of the property being surveyed might be putting in a pool or outbuilding near property lines or is building upward and outward to maximum limits (a home remodel we see so much of nowadays).
-In this case, the neighbor has nothing to do with the project, though he/she might be concerned about being encroached upon.
+Often the owner of the property being surveyed might be putting in a pool or outbuilding like a shed near property lines or is building upward and outward to maximum limits.
+This is a type of home remodel that is becoming more prevalent.
+In this case, the neighbor has nothing to do with the project, though the neighbor might be concerned about being encroached upon.

 How did all of this come about?
 Through the concerted efforts of a lobbying group and a law firm.
-The New York Association of Professional Land Surveyors (NYAPLS), working with the White Plains, NY law firm of Wilson Elser, pushed this forward until it was signed into law by Governor Pataki in 2005.
+The New York Association of Professional Land Surveyors (NYAPLS), working with the White Plains, NY law firm of Wilson Elser, pushed the initiative forward until it was signed into law by New York Governor Pataki in 2005.

 Two dangers of professional surveyors entering your private property: injury to the surveyor and damage to your property.

 Surveyors are concerned about holding professional liability insurance (E & O) in the event that they make a mistake that costs their client.
 It's also recommended that they hold general liability insurance.
-But in the states that I researched, none require any kind of insurance as a prerequisite for licensing.
+But in many states, none require any kind of insurance as a prerequisite for licensing.

-If a surveyor moves around your property and injures himself--and he is not covered by his own insurance--you are responsible.
-The surveyor may sue you because that ladder you were using to paint your house fell on his head.
+If a surveyor moves around your property and becomes injured and is not covered with personal insurance, the homeowner is responsible.
+The surveyor may sue you, because that ladder you were using to paint your house fell on the surveyor's head.